Veneration of Mary in the Catholic Church: Liturgical aspects

 In the first three centuries the emphasis was on the veneration of martyrs, as a continuation of the yearly celebrations of their death, e.g. as noted in the early Christian text on the Martyrdom of Polycarp.

 In the Eastern traditions Mariology developed through liturgical veneration within the framework of the feasts relative to the Incarnation.
 In the early part of the 3rd century, Hippolytus of Rome recorded the first liturgical reference to the Virgin Mary, as part of the ordination rite of a bishop.
 Marian feasts appeared in the 4th century, and the feast of the "Memory of Mary, Mother of God" was celebrated on August 15 in Jerusalem by the year 350.

-The Roman Catholic liturgy is one of the most important elements of Marian devotions.
+Catholic liturgy is one of the most important elements of Marian devotions.
 Many Marian feasts are superior to the feast days of the other saints.
 The liturgical texts of the Marian feast days all link Mary to Jesus Christ.